Robotics and Engineering (Half Day or Full Day with Rock Climbing): Suggested Ages 6-9

 Campers will also experiment with their own designs during extension activities.
 For example, after campers build two projects using gear ratios, we challenge them to design an egg beater.
 The story goes like this: Their grandmother does not like electric mixers but her arthritis makes it hard to scramble eggs with a fork.
 The campers are challenged to design an egg beater using gears to help out their grandmother.
 We test and improve the design in soapy water to see which ones make to most bubbles.
 This way campers incorporate physical science principles into their play.

-In addition to the robotics activities, campers go outside to the well appointed and shaded playground for inclusive group games and free play.
+In addition to the robotics activities, campers go outside to the playground for inclusive group games and free play.

-Our Guarantee: Our goal is to meet or exceed your expectations.
+Guarantee/Refund Policy: Our goal is to meet or exceed your expectations.
 Tell us if we fall short in any way.
 If we can't fix it on the spot, we will refund you for the remainder of the session.
+Sometimes things just come up in family life.
+If that happens we will also give you a refund.
+See FAQ for limitations in case of natural disasters, infectious diseases, etc.

-Do you have questions?
+Do you have any questions?
 Send us an email or contact us via chat!